Pain has made this young woman wise beyond her years, but there’s still time to be a teen.

-Her parents, her siblings and her dog, (whose name is Hope) bring Melanie clarity, encouragement and unconditional love.
-Receiving her driver’s license—as well as her dream car, a Volkswagen Bug—have given her more independence, freedom and a sense of normalcy.
+Her parents, her siblings, and her dog (whose name is Hope) bring Melanie clarity, encouragement, and unconditional love.
+Receiving her driver’s license—as well as her dream car, a Volkswagen Bug—has given her more independence, freedom, and a sense of normalcy.

 In 2014, Melanie started her own at-home business.
 She always loved baking, and after her RSD diagnosis, Melanie discovered that baking helped her cope with pain; soon, she was baking from scratch.
 Melanie Marie Bakery now ships cookies and biscotti, and she hopes to open a storefront bakery and café one day.

 Melanie is a fighter.
-She is authentic, creative and optimistic.
+She is authentic, creative, and optimistic.
 While she acknowledges that a cure may not be found, she believes better pain relief options will be discovered.
-Especially now that Melanie is a pain warrior: her smile is her battle mask, her good humor is her sword and her determination is her body armor.
+Melanie is a pain warrior: her smile is her battle mask, her good humor is her sword, and her determination is her body armor.